greenfield932/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+To make the algorithm more robust I average heatmap over 6 frames and show boxes that appear minimum on 4 frames.
+Also I show most recent boxes even no cars were detected up to 3 frames.
+It helps to show boxes more stable when a few frames failed to predict cars in a sequence of frames.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps:

+![alt text][image8]
+![alt text][image9]
+![alt text][image10]
+![alt text][image11]
-![alt text][image5]
+![alt text][image12]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]
+![alt text][image13]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames and resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image14]

----

 ### Discussion